flower-spring/springlobby0.268-alternative/README.md

 * better behavior with cases to tick.
   ![alt text](images_for_readme/spectator_imready_autolaunch_fix.png)

-  Auto-launch game case not auto ticked when you go spectator.
+  At least, auto-launch game case is not auto ticked when you go spectator.
 So game not autolaunch.

   &nbsp;